-The welders take input power through wall outlets of house that is 110v or 220v according to location worldwide.
-(Fun Fact: Nepal used to have 60V supply before the standard 220v came in).
-The wall outlet has high volts and less amps that will give power which is (Watt=Volts X Amps ).
-In emergency case you can use car batteries to weld too.
-Just put two or if possible three 12 volt car batteries in series and then use and electrode holder to handle electrode and other to connect the ground clamp to base metal.
+The welding machine takes input power through wall outlets of the house or workplace.
+That means it could be 110v or 220v-240v AC.
+The wall outlet has high voltage and fewer amps.
+But there is a tremendous amount of power (Wattage=Volts x Amps ).
+So be very careful while working on these things.
+In an emergency case, you can use car batteries to weld as well.
+Just put two or three 12 volt car batteries in series.
+Then use one terminal as an electrode holder and another to connect the ground clamp to the base metal.

-The welder converts the high voltage low current to low voltage high current which makes it safe and suitable for welding.
-The two output is taken to create a short circuit to create an hot electrical arc to melt metal.
-One terminal is known as stinger or electrode and other is ground.
+A regular welding machine converts the high voltage low current input to low voltage high current output.
+The process may use a transformer or an electronic circuit.
+This makes it safe and suitable for welding purposes.
+The two outputs terminals are taken to create a short circuit.
+This creates a hot electrical arc to melt metal.
+One terminal is known as a stinger or electrode, and the other is ground.

-The welding output voltage of my homemade welder is 38 volts which runs on 220V input.
-Many of experts prefer 220V welder instead of 110V due to good duty cycle and the great built quality of transformers to handle 50 Hz electricity.
-So I advice people to make 220V welder even if they have a 110V wall outlet.
-Then can use two sockets which are 180 degrees out of phase and put the primary of transformers in series.
-Now let us begin with preparation for welding.
+The welding output voltage of our homemade welder is 38 volts.
+Our input is 220V AC from the wall outlet.
+Many experts prefer a 220V welder instead of 110V due to the good duty cycle.
+Another reason is the excellent built quality of transformers to handle 50 Hz electricity.
+So I advise people to make 220V welder even if they have a 110V wall outlet.
+You can use two sockets, which are 180 degrees out of phase, and put the primary of transformers in series.
+If you can’t do this, use 110v input for your transformer.

-To have a good welding the size of metal, electrode type, metal type, welder settings must be appropriate.
-The welder should have good knowledge of electrodes and welding position and techniques as well.
-Use welding gloves, masks, cover and shoes.
-The arc of welding is brighter than sun and can be hotter up to 2000 degree Celsius actually and the UV Radiation is pretty harmful to give you a burn so be careful.
-At first lets know about the electrodes.
-There are various types of electrodes available and each have its own specialties.
+To have a good weld, we must be careful about the size of metal, electrode type, metal type, and settings.
+The welder operator should have good knowledge of electrodes and welding positions.
+Always use heavy-duty gloves, masks, cover, and shoes.
+The arc of welding is very bright and hot, which can be hotter up to 2000 degrees Celsius.
+UV Radiation is also emitted, and it is pretty harmful to give you a burn.
+So be very careful while working.

-1) Try not to weld Galvanized iron without as gas mask because the gas from zinc is carcinogenic.
+1) Try not to weld Galvanized iron without a gas mask because the gas from zinc is carcinogenic.

-2) Never ever touch two output leads at same time.
+2) Never ever touch two output leads at the same time.